Professor; Director of Creative Writing

 Gerri Brightwell was raised in South Devon, England, and has lived in Spain, Thailand, Canada and the United States.
-She has master’s degrees in creative writing from the University of East Anglia and the University of Alaska Fairbanks, as wells as a doctorate in literature from the University of Minnesota.
+She has master’s degrees in creative writing from the University of East Anglia and the University of Alaska Fairbanks, as well as a doctorate in literature from the University of Minnesota.

 Brightwell teaches graduate writing courses (Forms of Fiction, Writers’ Workshop) plus undergraduate courses like creative writing, world literature and women’s literature.
 Her writing has appeared in Alaska Quarterly Review, Southwest Review, Copper Nickel, Redivider, BBC Radio 4’s Opening Lines and elsewhere.
 Her story “Williamsville” was featured in The Best American Mystery Stories 2017.
 She is the author of three novels: Cold Country (Duckworth), The Dark Lantern (Crown) and Dead of Winter (Salt UK).

-Associate Professor; Director of Creative Writing
+Associate Professor; Director of the Midnight Sun Visiting Writers Series

 Daryl Farmer is the author of the memoir and travelogue Bicycling beyond the Divide (University of Nebraska Press), which received a Barnes and Noble Discover Award and was a Colorado Book Award finalist, and the story collection Where We Land (Brighthorse Books).
 His recent work has appeared in The Whitefish Review, Hayden’s Ferry Review and Gingerbread House.
 He received his MA and PhD from the University of Nebraska-Lincoln, and he has previously taught at Georgia Tech University and Stephen F. Austin University.